nwillc/simplecache/README.md

 # simplecache
-This is a limited JSR 107 implementation backed by a ConcurrentHashMap.
+This is a limited JSR 107 implementation backed by a store by reference ConcurrentHashMap.
 The goal was to provide JSR 107 compatibility with a tiny in JVM cache.
 Basically this is only useful to front things like slow out of process requests.